Caesars Superdome: End zone scoreboards and new lighting

 During the 2016 off-season, the smaller videoboards formerly located along the end zone walls above the upper seating bowl were replaced with two large Panasonic HD LED displays that stretch 330 ft wide and 35 ft tall that are much easier to see throughout the bowl.
 Other upgrades included a complete upgrade to the Superdome's interior floodlighting system to an efficient LED system with programmable coloring, light show effects, and instant on-off; in normal mode the stadium will have a more vibrant and naturally pleasing system resembling natural daylight.

 Current renovations

 In November 2019, phase one plans were approved by the Louisiana Stadium and Exposition District, commonly known as the Superdome Commission, for a $450 million renovation.
-The renovation, designed by Trahan Architects (founded by Victor F. "Trey" Trahan III, FAIA), will include atriums that will replace the ramp system, improved concourses, and field-level end zone boxes.
-The first phase of work began January 2020 and includes installing alternative exits and constructing a large kitchen and food-service area.
+The renovation, designed by Trahan Architects (founded by Victor F. "Trey" Trahan III, FAIA), included atriums that replaced the ramp system, improved concourses, and field-level end zone boxes.
+The first phase of work began January 2020 and included installing alternative exits and constructing a large kitchen and food-service area.
+The renovations were completed over multiple phases in time for the stadium to host Super Bowl LIX in early 2025.